 How Does the Real Estate Purchase Process Work?

 Once we identify the right property, the next step is to put in an “Offer” which we do with several forms provided by the Georgia Association of Realtors (GAR).
 All of the forms can be filled in and signed electronically through an E-Signature platform that we use called Dotloop.
 E-Signatures can be used provided all parties have their own unique email address.
-If they do not all have their own email address, or if you prefer to “wet sign” the documents, I can send PDF copies that can be printed and signed in ink.
+If they do not all have their own email address, or if you prefer to “wet sign” the documents, I can send you PDF copies that can be printed and signed in ink.

 The first form we will fill in and have you sign is a form called an “Exclusive Buyer Brokerage Agreement”.
 This Agreement establishes your relationship with myself and my brokerage firm, RE/MAX Town and Country, and if you sign it and agree to be my “client” I can then give you advice on how to negotiate the best price on the home.
-I typically make these valid for 60 – 90 days and the Agreement basically says that any real estate transaction you would enter into during the term of the Agreement (60 – 90 days) RE/MAX Town and Country (and myself) would represent you as the Buyer.
+I typically make these valid for 60 – 90 days and the Agreement basically says that any real estate transaction you would enter into in the State of Georgia during the term of the Agreement (60 – 90 days) RE/MAX Town and Country (and myself) would represent you as the Buyer.
 This is also sometimes called a “Buyer’s Agent” Agreement